Keswick Boat Landings

 Derwentwater has four main islands, Lord’s Island, Derwent Island, St Herbert’s Island, and Rampsholme Island.
 Lord’s Island was once the home of the Earl of Derwentwater and the ruins of the house can still be discerned in the undergrowth.
 St Herbert’s Island is named after a hermit who lived there in the 7th Century.
 All of the major islands are owned by the National Trust, as is much of the shoreline.

 The lake also has a Beatrix Potter connection.
 Before she was married, she spent several summer holidays at Lingholm and also one at Fawe Park, both on the western shore.
 The two houses, their gardens and the surrounding landscape provided inspiration for several of her books.
 It was here that Mrs Tiggy Winkle had her laundry.

 Rowing Boat and Motor Boat hire

-Rowing boats are available to hire from Keswick Boat Landings.
+Rowing boats and small cabin cruisers are available to hire from Keswick Boat Landings.